-Successful solar development requires an experienced team that can manage many work streams on a parallel path, from initially identifying attractive locations, to land control, permitting, interconnection, power marketing, and project sale to investors.
+VivoPower's strategy in relation to solar development has been to minimize capital intensity and maximize return on invested capital by pursuing a business model predicated on developing and selling projects prior to construction and continually recycling capital rather than owning assets.
+Successful solar development requires an experienced team that can manage multiple work streams on a parallel path, from initially identifying attractive locations, to land control, permitting, interconnection, power marketing, and project sale to investors.
 Rather than build a substantial team internally to accomplish all of these activities, our business model is to joint venture on a non-exclusive basis with existing experienced project development teams so that multiple projects can be advanced simultaneously and allow us to focus on provision of capital, project management, and marketing and sale of projects.
 In Australia we have partnered with ITP Renewables ("ITP"), a global leader in renewable energy engineering, strategy and construction, and energy sector analytics.
-In the U.S., we have partnered with Innovative Solar Systems, LLC ("Innovative Solar"), one of the top solar developers in the U.S., having delivered 2.4 GW of projects to date, with another 13 GW in their current project pipeline.
+In the U.S., we partnered with Innovative Solar Systems, LLC ("ISS").